A graphic comparing ACH payments to wire transfers and credit cards

 Most small businesses accept credit and debit cards as forms of payment.
 Customers tend to find these payment methods convenient.
 However, the theft of a credit or debit card could wreak havoc for a customer.

-With credit and debit card payments, the business accepting the payment pays a fee, and the bank sending you the payment deducts it from your payment amount.
+With credit and debit card payments, the business accepting the payment pays a fee, and the bank processing the payment deducts it from your payment.
 The fees range from 2% to 5% of the transaction.
 In addition, credit card payments often involve three or more parties, which adds to the complexity and time required to complete the transaction.

 Credit card processing starts at a point-of-sale terminal or online payment platform.
 The platform or terminal authorizes the amount.
 When a customer uses a physical credit card, the use of chips and other security features reduces the risk of fraud.
-However, using a stolen card provides an easy way for a thief to circumvent these measures.
+However, using a stolen card makes it easy for a thief to circumvent these measures.
 Additionally, ACH requires knowledge of account numbers, which reduces the instances of fraud.

 Now we’d like to hear from you.
 What was the most helpful information in this article?
-Did you gain an understanding of what ACH is compared to a wire transfer?
+Did you gain an understanding of how ACH differs from a wire transfer?
 Will this information affect the types of payments your business accepts?
-To learn more about how ACH payments compare to other kinds of payment methods in B2B and customer transactions, contact us at Checkissuing.com today!
+To learn more about how ACH payments compare to other kinds of payment methods in B2B and customer transactions, contact us, call us, or set up a meeting with the team at CheckIssuing.com today!

 Last updated: September 2025